AdamCodd/ONNX-Quant-Optimize/README.md

 The script is controlled by a `config_quant.json` file.
 Here are some of the key options:

+*   `"candidate_op_types"`: A list of ONNX operator types to consider for exclusion during the search.
+*   `"enable_subgraph"`: A boolean that corresponds to the EnableSubgraph extra option in ONNX Runtime quantization.
+*   `"execution_provider"`: The ONNX Runtime execution provider to use for inference (e.g., "CPUExecutionProvider" or "CUDAExecutionProvider").
+*   `"fp32_decoder"`: The filename of the FP32 ONNX decoder model inside the "onnx_dir".
+*   `"fp32_encoder"`: The filename of the FP32 ONNX encoder model inside the "onnx_dir".
+*   `"max_generation_length"`: The maximum number of new tokens to generate during the evaluation benchmark.
+*   `"max_nodes_to_exclude"`: An optional integer.
+If set, the Stage 2 pruning process will stop early if the number of excluded nodes becomes less than or equal to this value.
+*   `"metrics"`: A list of metrics to evaluate.
+Options: "wer", "cer", "bleu", "rouge".
 *   `"model_dir"`: Path to the directory containing the source model (e.g., in Hugging Face format).
+*   `"model_reference"`: The format of the reference model.
+Options: `safetensors`, `pytorch` or `onnx-fp32`.
+*   `"multiprocessing"`: A boolean flag to enable or disable the use of multiple processes for parallelizing the quantization and benchmarking tasks.
 *   `"onnx_dir"`: Directory to save the exported ONNX models.
+*   `"primary_metric"`: The main metric to use for optimization decisions.
 *   `"quant_test_dir"`: A temporary directory for intermediate quantized models.
+*   `"quant_type"`: The target data type for quantization.
+Supported options are "QInt8" and "QUInt8".
+*   `"resume"`: A boolean.
+If true, the script will attempt to load a _search_state.json file from the quant_test_dir to resume a previously interrupted search.
+*   `"samples_jsonl"`: The file path to a JSONL file containing samples for evaluation.
+Each line should be a JSON object with input prompts and ground truth references.
 *   `"search_target"`: The part of the model to search.
 Options: `"encoder"`, `"decoder"`, `"both"`.
 *   `"metrics"`: A list of metrics to evaluate.
 Options: `"wer"`, `"cer"`, `"bleu"`, `"rouge"`.
 *   `"primary_metric"`: The main metric to use for optimization decisions.